mongodb/docs/source/includes/fact-autocomplete-field-type.rst

 .. note::

-   You can't use the ``autocomplete`` type to index fields whose value is an array of strings.
+   You can't use the ``autocomplete`` type to index:

+   - Fields whose value is an array of strings.
+   - Fields in a document that is contained in an array.